Healthy Nutrient Combinations To Help Support Your Child’s Growth

 Zinc and vitamin C are both important nutrients for maintaining your child’s healthy immune system function.

-But, these two essential nutrients also team up to further support their inbuilt defence against unwanted bugs and germs thanks to their complementary roles in supporting elements of both innate and adaptive immunity (12).
+But, these two essential nutrients also team up to ward off unwanted bugs and germs thanks to their roles supporting elements of both innate and adaptive immunity (12).

 Innate immunity is the first line of defence against germs and adaptive is the second (13).
 To learn more about the difference between innate and adaptive immunity, you can find more information here.